Shackleton's lost shipwreck discovered off Antarctica

 The team used underwater search drones known as Sabertooths, built by Saab, which dove beneath the ice into the farthest depths of the Weddell Sea.

-During the mission, they also researched climate change, documenting ice drifts and weather patterns.
+During the mission, scientists also researched climate change, documenting ice drifts and weather patterns.

+Stefanie Arndt, a sea ice researcher from Germany's Alfred Wegener Institut, said on Twitter that she was returning with 630 ice and snow samples.
+"An incredible number," she said.

 © 2022 AFP